The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: 2019 Total Solar Eclipse Observations

 \section{2019 Total Solar Eclipse Observations}

 The eclipse observations used in this work were acquired during the 2019 July 2 Total Solar Eclipse over Rodeo, Argentina, where totality lasted 2 minutes and 14 seconds.
-The high spatial resolution broadband white light image at the top left panel of Figure \ref{fig1} (previously presented in \citealt{Boe2020b}) highlights the magnetic morphology of solar minimum with a dipolar field dominance.
+The high spatial resolution broadband white light image at the top left panel of Figure \ref{fig1} highlights the magnetic morphology of solar minimum with a dipolar field dominance.
 Specifically, the corona consisted of large polar coronal holes dominated by open magnetic field lines and a wide streamer belt centered on the solar equator.
-Further, there were not any reported Coronal Mass Ejections (CMEs) or flares of any kind on the day of the eclipse by the Space Weather Database Of Notification, Knowledge, Information (DONKI)\footnote{\url{https://ccmc.gsfc.nasa.gov/donki/}}.
+The fine-scale magnetic morphology inferred from the white light image is showcased by the quantified topological map in the bottom left panel of Fig. \ref{fig1} (previously presented in \citealt{Boe2020b}).
+Further, there were not any Coronal Mass Ejections (CMEs) or flares of any kind reported on the day of the eclipse by the Space Weather Database Of Notification, Knowledge, Information (DONKI)\footnote{\url{https://ccmc.gsfc.nasa.gov/donki/}}.
 Hence the corona on this day is an excellent example of a minimally perturbed corona.
 However, just because the Sun was at solar minimum does not inherently preclude the occurrence of a CME perturbing the corona.
 Indeed, \cite{Boe2021b} found a large CME in the corona during the 2020 TSE, that occurred less than 18 months after the 2019 TSE presented here, which demonstrated large scale dynamical interactions between an active region CME and a nearby streamer.

 In addition to the white-light data, we present observations of the \ion[Fe x] (637.4 nm), \ion[Fe xi] (789.2 nm) and \ion[Fe xiv] (530.3 nm) emission lines.
-In the middle panels of Fig. \ref{fig1}, we show processed versions of the \ion[Fe x], \ion[Fe xi], and \ion[Fe xiv] line emission, where the radial brightness gradient has been removed to highlight small scale spatial variations (see \citealt{Druckmuller2006}).
+In the top panels of Fig. \ref{fig2}, we show processed versions of the \ion[Fe x], \ion[Fe xi], and \ion[Fe xiv] line emission, where the radial brightness gradient has been removed to highlight small scale spatial variations (see \citealt{Druckmuller2006}).